 We also reserve the right to take any other appropriate measure to ensure that our passengers can travel in comfort and safety and this could result in you being temporarily or permanently being banned from travelling on our vehicles as a result of such conduct.

-- If you have to stand, you must not stand in the front door-well area, upstairs or on the stairs of double-deckers or near any emergency exits: you must, at all times, hold onto a pole and / or seat back whilst standing and, as soon as a seat becomes available, you should occupy it.
-Please note that no standing passengers are permitted on our airline or X90 Oxford-London coaches.
+• If you have to stand, you must not stand in the front door-well area, upstairs or on the stairs of double-deckers or near any emergency exits: you must, at all times, hold onto a pole and / or seat back whilst standing and, as soon as a seat becomes available, you should occupy it.

-- Please don’t lean out of, or throw from or stick anything out of bus or coach windows.
+• Please don’t lean, nor throw from or stick anything, out of bus or coach windows.

 Wheelchairs and buggies